Cartoon Network (Australia and New Zealand): Cartoonito

+Cartoonito launched on 4 July 2022; a Cartoonito Play Zone was held at Federation Square between 7 and 9 July, as a launch event.

+Former

 Adult Swim

 A time block suited for mature audience, targeting adults at least 17 years old and above.
 The anime block aired from Monday to Thursday and started at 10:00pm and ended at 12:00am.
 The comedy block aired on Fridays and Saturdays and started at 10:30 pm and ended at 12:00 am with an encore till 1:30.
 Before the block was ceased Squidbillies also premiered with a special disclaimer about the content, as did most of the anime.

 Prior to its removal for strategic reasons, the Australian feed was one in the Asia-Pacific region to have this block.
 This block is currently shown on The Comedy Channel with Harvey Birdman and Aqua Teen Hunger Force as well as the premiere of Robot Chicken and Moral Orel.
 Most of the anime that previously aired on Adult Swim now air on the Sci Fi Channel with its own anime block.

 Madman Entertainment has also been releasing Adult Swim DVD in region 4 starting with Aqua Teen, Harvey Birdman and Robot Chicken in 2007.
 It has since released most volumes of every series that has a DVD, including future releases.